slatedocs/slate/source/includes/reference/webhooks.md

 ### Event

+Event will be triggered every time transfer status is updated.

 Field                     | Description                                   | Format
 ---------                 | -------                                       | -----------
-subscriptionId            | ID of subscription that triggers this notification | String profileId                 | ID of the profile that owns the resource      | Integer resourceId                | ID of the resource that got updated           | Integer status                    | New status of the resource                    | String eventTime                 | Timestamp when update happened                | Timestamp
+subscriptionId            | ID of subscription that triggers this notification | String profileId                 | ID of the profile that owns the resource      | Integer resourceId                | ID of the resource that got updated           | Integer status                    | New status of the resource, possible values are same as [transfer statuses](#transferwise-payouts-guide-track-transfer-status)               | String eventTime                 | Timestamp when update happened                | Timestamp

-## Balance update event
+## Balance deposit event

 > Example event: